jdutronc/Kickstarter_Analysis/README.md

 Campaign failure on the other hand seems to not be impacted by seasonality, with a fairly consistent monthly number of failed campaigns all year round, so there must be other key factors deciding the failure of the campaigns beside seasonality.

 ### Outcomes Based on Funding Goals
-About 70% of campaigns with a goal of $10,000 or less are successful, but as the goal amounts increase, so does the unpredictability of success (about 50:50 chance between $10k and $50k).
-And campaigns with a goal of $50k or higher have an 88% chance of failure.
+About 70% of campaigns with a goal of $10,000 or less are successful, but as the goal amounts increase, so does the unpredictability of success: about 50:50 chance between $10k and $50k, and campaigns with a goal of $50k or higher have an 88% chance of failure.

 ### Dataset Limitations
 The sample sizes for each goal range between $25k and $50k are very small, and therefore delicate to interpret.
 Looking at the chart, it might seem like campaigns with a goal of $45k-$55k are more successful than not, but looking at the data, we see that there are only 9 campaigns in total in that range so the conclusion is questionable.
 This might be addressed by breaking down the data into larger ranges ($10k?)